jimtng/openhab-itemsgen/README.md

 ## Template Helpers

+### Standard Ruby Methods

+All the standard Ruby methods are available within the template.
+For example, all the [String](https://ruby-doc.org/core-2.6/String.html) methods can be used, e.g. `<%= name.downcase %>`

 ### Helper Methods

-These helper methods accepts a list of arguments which can be a combination of String, Array of String, nil, or an empty array.
+These helper methods are available to make writing templates easier.
+They accept a list of arguments which can be a combination of String, Array of String, nil, or an empty array.
 When the resulting output is blank, it will not output the enclosing symbols (`()` for groups, `[]` for tags and `{}` for metadata)

 | Method          | Description                                                                                                                                                                                                                                                                                                                                                               |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |